 Discover the books of Melissa Pouliot

 Welcome to the home of bestselling Australian crime mystery author Melissa Pouliot.
-The talented author of page-turning crime mysteries translates her passion and personal missing persons tragedy into fiction novels where every story has a back story and a twist.
+The talented author of page-turning crime mysteries translates her passion and personal missing persons tragedy into fiction novels where every story has a back story and a twist plus a healthy dose of cowboy romance.

-Melissa kept writing as a way of keeping attention on Ursula, with each book launch providing an opportunity to plead for people to come forward.
-Her crime thriller Detective Rhiannon McVee series so far includes FIND ME, When You Find Me and You’ll Never Find Me.
-These page-turning novels have her readers transfixed on what’s going to happen next.
+Melissa kept writing as a way of keeping attention on Ursula, with each book launch providing an opportunity to plead for people to come forward with more information.
+Her crime thriller Detective Rhiannon McVee series starts with FIND ME, When You Find Me, You’ll Never Find Me & Search for Sky.
+These page-turning novels have her readers transfixed on what’s going to happen next (thanks to ending on cliffhangers!)

-Writing also helped keep Melissa work through reliving the trauma of losing Ursula and wondering for almost three decades if she was dead or alive.
+Writing also helped keep Melissa work through reliving the trauma of losing Ursula and wondering for almost three decades if she was dead or alive before miraculously, she was FOUND.

 Five frantic years after her first public conversation about Ursula, Melissa published FOUND.
 It’s release coincided with the real-life drama that unfolded when detectives discovered Ursula died only weeks after her disappearance.